 IAM terminology

 • Authentication: Processes and services to prove the claimed identity of an individual user, machine, software component, or any other entity.
-Typical authentication mechanisms include conventional password schemes, biometrics devices, cryptographic methods, and one-time passcodes.
+Typical authentication mechanisms include conventional password schemes, biometric devices, cryptographic methods, and one-time passcodes.
 See The Ultimate Authentication Playbook (opens new window).

 • Bot detection: Techniques used to identify whether a user is human or a bot (short for robot, an automated process).
 See Okta + Shape Security: Taking on Automated Login Attacks, Account Takeover and Fraud (opens new window) and Bot Management Definition, Strategies & Best Practices (opens new window).